dtinth/POST-chat-bot/static/README.md

     })
     ```

--   Give you a random number between 1 and 6:
+-   This makes the bot give you a random number between 1 and 6:

     ```js
     exports.endpoint = createEndpoint(async request => {